Bloody Jack (novel)

-Bloody Jack, fully titled Bloody Jack: Being An Account of the Curious Adventures of Mary “Jacky” Faber, Ship's Boy is a historical novel by L.A.
-Meyer.
+Bloody Jack: Being An Account of the Curious Adventures of Mary “Jacky” Faber, Ship's Boy is a historical novel by L.A.
+Meyer, published by Harcourt Children's Books in September 2002.
 It is centered on an orphaned girl in London in the early 19th century.

-The story is continued in Curse of the Blue Tattoo, Under the Jolly Roger, In the Belly of the Bloodhound, Mississippi Jack, My Bonny Light Horseman, Rapture of the Deep, The Wake of the Lorelei Lee, The Mark of the Golden Dragon, Viva Jacquelina!, Boston Jacky, and Wild Rover No More.
+The story is continued in Curse of the Blue Tattoo (2004), Under the Jolly Roger (2005), In the Belly of the Bloodhound (2006), Mississippi Jack (2007), My Bonny Light Horseman (2008), Rapture of the Deep (2009), The Wake of the Lorelei Lee (2010), The Mark of the Golden Dragon (2011), Viva Jacquelina!
+(2012), Boston Jacky (2013), and Wild Rover No More (2016).

 Plot introduction

 After losing her entire family to disease, eight-year-old Mary Faber joins a gang of orphans led by Rooster Charlie, whom she looks up to as a brother.
 One day, after stealing some bread, Mary stumbles across Charlie's corpse and realizes that he's been murdered.
 Donning his clothes, she assumes the identity of "Jack" and joins the crew of HMS Dolphin as a ship's boy.

 While serving aboard the Dolphin, she kills a pirate during an attack on an enemy ship.
 As a mark of honor, her shipmates give her the nickname "Bloody Jack".